openshift/openshift-origin-design/web-console/Storage/OCS/OCS _Installation_Workflow.md

 ![Installation page](img/Create_new_OCS_06.png)

 At any point, Admin can switch to YAML by clicking on the “Edit YAML” link in the top right corner.

+After switching to YAML, the Admin cannot switch back to the form entry.

+The "Create" button is only enabled once all mandatory fields have been filled with valid input.

 # The installation process for UPI (deployed on-prem)
 In this case, Only step 1 (select nodes) is required